-NICU Standard 21: Wall Surfaces
+NICU Standard 20: Wall Surfaces

-Wall surfaces and surface applied wall protection shall be durable and easy to clean.
+Wall surfaces and surface-applied wall protection shall be durable and easy to clean.
 Wall protection shall be provided at points where contact with movable equipment is likely to occur.
 Sound abatement strategies shall be utilized to minimize ambient sound levels.

 Interpretation: As part of a comprehensive strategy to provide a safe and comfortable NICU environment, the ease of cleaning, durability and acoustical properties of wall surfaces should be considered.
-Strategies for sound abatement may include durable high performance acoustic wall panels that, based on installation, meet an NRC rating from 0.70 to 0.90.
+Strategies for sound abatement may include durable high-performance acoustic wall panels that, based on installation, meet an NRC rating from 0.70 to 0.90.
 Sound-absorbing acoustic panels can help reduce general noise, clarify speech, and limit reverberation within enclosed areas.